JogoShugh/CoderDojoPonceSprings.Events/2013.07.13/README.md

 * **Beginner level**: You are totally new or have little exposure to programming and / or web development

 * **Intermediate level**: You have some experience with coding, but want to dig into concepts like game development, object-oriented programming, events, and web programming

-* **Advanced level**: You've already been writing code for a while and may already have projects you're working on and goals for what you want to achieve next
+* **Open Questions area**: You want to learn something that we don't currently have a workshop for, and would like some advice on how to get started.
+Or, you've been writing code for a while and may already have projects you're working on, and would like to find other students to work with, or get advice from a mentor

 ## Sessions